pferrot/pferrot.github.io/_pages/index.md

 * distributed systems
 * devops

-Over the last fourteen years, I learnt to overcome a lot of the challenges in those fields by applying the latest technics and using state-of-the art technologies in successfully leading real-world projects.
+Over the last fourteen years, I have learnt to overcome a lot of the challenges in those fields by applying the latest technics and using state-of-the art technologies in real-world projects.

 You can find more details in [my CV](/assets/doc/cv_web_patrice_ferrot.pdf).